soverenio/docs/docs/administration/configuring-agent.md

 !!! danger "Use `values.yaml` only for the values that you want to override!"

     Never use a complete copy of our `values.yaml` from the repository.
-This leads to a lot of time-consuming errors.
+This leads to a lot of glitches in production that are hard and time consuming to track down.

-    Only use `values.yaml` for the values that you want t ochange.
+    Only use `values.yaml` for the values that you want to change.

 ## The token